thenativeweb/validate-value/README.md

 }
 ```

-When using TypeScript, you may even specify a generic type parameter, and use the function as a type guard.
+When using TypeScript, you may even specify a generic type parameter, and use the function as a type guard:

 ```typescript
 import { isOfType, JsonSchema } from 'validate-value';